Bachelor of Music in Performance

 Other required courses specifically designed for this degree program include pedagogy of the instrument/voice and literature of the instrument/voice.
 Teaching in a discipline invariably leads to the synthesis of knowledge about the subject area as well as heightened clarity of communication of that knowledge.

 Other required supportive courses in music for this degree consist of sequences in music theory, musicianship, counterpoint, music history and conducting.
 An additional 12 music elective credit hours must be chosen from the array of course offerings within Townsend School of Music.
-The general studies requirements are met by taking 29 credits of the Common Core and 12 credits from the Distributional Program within the College of Liberal Arts.
+The General Education requirements are met by enrolling in 39 credits of the Common Core within the College of Liberal Arts.